MilkdromedaStudios/Ambient-Sound-Extension/README.md

 Use Next/Prev to switch generators.
 “Focus player” brings the mini window to front if it’s behind other windows.

-#Note:
+# Note:

 I made this for my personal use.
-It is free to use for everybody else, but includes i-frames of [MySound](https://mynoise.net/) for the ambient sounds.